 Three equally weighted exams will be given over the course of the semester.
-Since language learning involves an accumulation of one concept based upon another, all of the exams will be cumulative in the strictest sense.
+Based on the fact that language learning involves an accumulation of one concept based upon another, all of the exams will be cumulative in the strictest sense.
 However, each exam will emphasize the concepts from a specific set of chapters.
 A study guide for each exam will be provided one week before the exam.
 If you make less than 70% on any of the first two exams, you make take another similar exam to receive a higher grade.
 The higher of the two grades will be used; however, you will not receive anything higher than 70% for the grade.
 You must take the alternative exam before the date of the next exam in the course.
-The student will take three exams.
-Each of them will be worth 20% of the student's final grade and will be administered in-class according to the dates listed on outline.
+The final exam is final, with no alternative exam.
+Each of the three exams will be worth 20% of the student's final grade and will be administered in-class according to the dates listed on outline.
 As with the quizzes, there will be a bonus section on each of the exams to allow you to make up points that you miss on the main exam.
 The maximum allowable score for each exam is 100.